Laranjeiras: Explore the Rich Cultural Heritage

 Church of Our Lady of the Conception of Comandaroba in Laranjeiras SE

-Located in the district of Comandaroba, in the municipality of Laranjeiras, and listed in 1943.
+Located in the district of Comandaroba, in the municipality of Laranjeiras, it was declared a Historic-Artistic Monument in 1943.
 It was built in 1734, according to the inscription on one of its portals.

-It is believed that in 1731, after some time being administered by the Capuchins, the congregation was taken over by the Jesuits.
+It is believed that in 1731, after being administered for some time by the Capuchins, the parish was taken over by the Jesuits.

 5. Afro-Brazilian Museum